LAST OF THE SUMMER WINE COUNTRY

 Walter "Foggy" Dewhurst, played by Brian Wilde and

-Norman Clegg, played by Peter Salli.
+Norman Clegg, played by Peter Sallis.

 For a while, Seymour Utterthwaite (Michael Aldridge) replaced Foggy as one of the "main three" and after the death of Compo, his son, Tom Simmonite (played by Bill Owen's son, Tom) joined the crew.
 Norman Clegg was the only character to last the whole 37 years that Last of the Summer Wine graced our TV screens and he was given the final line.